willshersystems/ansible-sshd/README.md

 firewall and selinux for you, which is mostly useful when custom port is used, the role requires additional collections which are specified in `meta/collection-requirements.yml`.
 These are not automatically installed.
+If you want to manage `rpm-ostree` systems, additional collections are required.
 You must install them like this:

 ```bash